Terry keen to extend Aston Villa stay

-Watch Middlesbrough v Aston Villa LIVE on beIN SPORTS on 13 May from 2.15am (AEST)
+Watch Middlesbrough v Aston Villa LIVE on beIN SPORTS from 6.45am (NZST) on 16 May

-Under Terry's captaincy, Villa secured a place in the play-offs, where they will face Middlesbrough in the first leg on Sunday (AEST).
+Under Terry's captaincy, Villa secured a place in the play-offs, where they will face Middlesbrough in the first leg on Sunday (NZST).

 Former England skipper Terry signed a one-year deal when he joined Villa, explaining he opted not to join a Premier League club so he would not have to face Chelsea, where he spent 22 years.